 Or if you’re traveling to Oaxaca, please let us know if this travel guide was helpful or if you have any questions!
 We hope you have a great trip to this special region of Mexico!
 You can also pin this image to your Pinterest boards, if you’d like to save this post for later.

-And if you enjoyed this Oaxaca travel guide, be sure to check out our entire archive of blog posts from Mexico to give you even more travel inspiration throughout this awesome country!
-Also, we’d love to stay connected, so if you’d like a daily dose of travel ideas, inspiration, and tips, consider giving our Facebook page a like for regular updates.
+And if you enjoyed this Oaxaca travel guide, we’d love to stay connected, so if you’d like a daily dose of travel ideas, inspiration, and tips, consider giving our Facebook page a like for regular updates.
 Happy travels!